inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Sine/asin.md

 # `asin`

-Compute the inverse sine of parameter in radians.
+Compute the principal value of the arc sine of `x`, return in radians.

 ```@setup repl_only
 using LinearAlgebra